View John Kovar's Obituary on leadertimes.com and share memories

 John C. "Nutzy" Kovar, Jr., 75, of Kittanning, died Thursday, Jan.
 2, 2020, at UPMC Shadyside Hospital.

 He was born Oct.
-1, 1944, to the late John Kovar and Nellie (Kammendine) Kovar Seyler.
+1, 1944, to the late John Kovar and Nellie (Kammerdiner) Kovar Seyler.

 John worked as a caster at Eljer and was a member of St. Lawrence Roman Catholic Church in Cadogan.

+John was a hard worker, helped everyone, and was loved by all.

-He spent a lot of time with his black lab, Tucker, do- ing jigsaw puzzles, playing board games and gambling on horses and slot machines.
+He spent a lot of time with his black lab, Tucker, doing jigsaw puzzles, playing board games, gambling on horses and slot machines.

-He was an avid sports fan especially for the Pittsburgh Penguins and Steelers.
+John was an avid sports fan, especially for the Penguins and Steelers.

 John was preceded in death by his parents.